matgat/lltool/readme.md

 pattern, in that case an output directory must be specified;
 in case of duplicate file base names the program will exit with error.

+> [!NOTE]
-This operation offers no guarantee in case of ordinary runtime
+> This operation offers no guarantee in case of ordinary runtime
-errors: an output file could be left incomplete and others may have been already written, leaving the set of libraries in a incoherent state.
+> errors: an output file could be left incomplete and others may
+> have been already written, leaving the set of libraries in a
+> incoherent state.

 The supported conversions are:
 * `.h` → `.pll`, `.plclib`